MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 8. Enter a distribution reference (optional).
 This reference will be posted to the General Ledger as the distribution reference for the account.

 9. Choose OK to save your entries and continue entering the return.
-You can save the return if it’s not fully distributed, but you won’t be allowed to post until the full amount is distributed and debits equal credits.
+You can save the return if it's not fully distributed, but you won't be allowed to post until the full amount is distributed and debits equal credits.

 ### Return distribution accounts